Ab-initio study of different structures of CaC: Magnetism, Bonding, and Lattice Dynamics: Dynamical Properties

-The dynamical properties of CaC in the cubic RS, ZB, and B2 and hexagonal WZ, NA, and NA* structures are studied by calculating the phonon spectra of these systems in the framework of density functional perturbations theory.\cite{dfpt} The obtained phonon band structures in the equilibrium ground states are displayed in Fig.~\ref{ph-band}.
+The dynamical properties of CaC in the cubic RS, ZB, B2, hexagonal WZ, NA, NA*, and monoclinic B33 structures are studied by using their calculated phonon spectra in the framework of density functional perturbations theory \cite{dfpt}.
+The obtained phonon band structures in the equilibrium ground states are displayed in Fig.~\ref{ph-band}.
 The negative values in these plots correspond to the imaginary phonon frequencies.
-It is observed that the B2 and NA* structures which are the lowest energy systems among the studied structures, have some imaginary phonon frequencies and hence are dynamically unstable.
+It is observed that the B2 and NA* structures have some imaginary phonon frequencies and hence are dynamically unstable.
 The dynamical instability of the B2 structure occurs in some transverse acoustic phonon modes in a small portion of the BZ in the [110] direction while NA*-CaC has a broad instability coming from an optical phonon band in the whole BZ and a longitudinal acoustic band in the [0001] direction.

 In order to understand the origin of the dynamical instabilities, we calculated the atom resolved phonon density of states of the B2 and NA* structures (Fig.~\ref{ph-pdos}).
 It is clearly seen that the imaginary phonon frequencies mainly come form carbon oscillations.
-This observation indicates that the dynamical instability of the B2 and NA* structures is due to the tendency of the carbon atoms for reconfiguration.
-Existence of the carbon dimers in the natural CaC$_2$ compound,\cite{cac2} provides an experimental evidence for the tendency of carbons in CaC to get close together and dimerize.
-This statement, is verified by the topological investigation of the electron density of the B2 and NA* structures.
-The results, partially displayed in Fig.~\ref{topo-helm}, indicates formation of the topological bonds between the carbon atoms in these two structures.
-As it is visible in the figure, in the B2 structure, the coplanar covalent carbon-carbon bonds may give rise to reconfiguration (dimerization) of the carbon atoms in the diagonal [110] (and other equivalent) directions.
+This observation indicates that the dynamical instability of the B2 and NA* structures is due to the tendency of their carbon atoms for reconfiguration.
+Existence of the carbon dimers in the CaC$_2$ compound \cite{cac2}, provides an experimental evidence for the tendency of carbons in CaC to get close together and dimerise.
+This statement, is consistent with the observed covalent bonds between carbon atoms in the B2 and NA* structures (table \ref{eq-tab}).
+The covalent bonds of the B2 structure, as a prototype, are visualized in Fig.~\ref{ph-pdos}.
+As it is visible in the figure, the coplanar covalent carbon-carbon bonds in the B2 structure may evidence the tendency the carbon atoms to reconfigure in the diagonal [110] (and other equivalent) directions.
 It is consistent with the observed dynamical instability of B2-CaC in the [110] $\Gamma$W direction (Fig.~\ref{ph-band}).
 Similar arguments apply to the phonon instabilities of NA*-CaC.